B-D-2409/B-D-2409/README.md

 ---

-📍 I'm a 28-year-old front-end developer based in **Plovdiv, Bulgaria** (open to relocation under the right conditions).
+📍 I'm a 28-year-old front-end developer based in **Plovdiv, Bulgaria**
 🎓 I graduated from the **Alpha JavaScript Program at Telerik Academy**.
 🚀 Currently rewriting my final project — an **Event Calendar** — using **TypeScript** and **MongoDB**.
 💡 I'm passionate about problem-solving, clean UI, and building scalable, modern web applications.